| |

 Sharing is caring!

-A few years ago, I tried to make a DIY ornament wreath and it was a candidate for a Pinterest fail.
-I had seen the image of the ornaments strung onto a coat hanger and it seemed so easy!
+A few years ago, I tried to make a DIY ornament wreath, and it was a candidate for a Pinterest fail.
+I had seen the image of the ornaments strung onto a coat hanger, and it seemed so easy!

 There were many problems with my attempt.

-1. Coat hangers are harder to bend than you think and I’m a wimp.
+1. Coat hangers are harder to bend than you think, and I’m a wimp.

 3. I didn’t have enough ornaments, so it was basically a ring of ornaments.

 I threw it away and vowed to try again.
 So I did.
 Today I’m sharing how to make an ornament wreath that doesn’t suck.
 As usual, the answer lies in hot glue.
+And a strong wreath form!

 How to Make a DIY Ornament Wreath